kuuji/one-click-hugo-cms/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How to contact…?</h3>

-You can shoot us an email or use the form below for any inquiries.
+Shoot us a message using the form below for any inquiries.
 Don’t be shy, let's connect!